 9.2 – How to pitch your idea

-To get people (especially investors) to believe in your business enough to want to invest their money, you need to be able to pitch it just right.
+To get people (especially investors) to believe in your business enough to want to invest their money, you need to be able to pitch.

 When you want to raise money, not only do you need a lot of confidence in your idea, but more importantly, you need to make other people confident in your idea.

-That requires some thought and getting enough clarity to make your vision clear for other people.
+That requires some thought.
+Getting enough clarity for yourself to make it possible for you to make that vision clear for other people, is vital.

 Tips on pitching your idea:

 - Make your USP clear.
-Make it absolutely clear what problem you're solving, how you're doing it better than the competitors, and why that will mean profit for the investors.
+Make it absolutely clear what problem you're solving, how you're doing it better than the competitors, and why that equals long-term profits for the investors.

 - Dress well.
 Yes, it really matters.
 Neil Patel did an experiment and said his success rate for pitching ideas increased more than 35%.

 - Use real data.
 Investors prefer to see a realistic expectation rather than an overly optimistic one.
-Present data points that makes sense.
+Present data that makes sense, otherwise they'll run – even your business is great.

 - Research the investors.
 People are looking for different things when they're investing, so know who you're presenting for and what is the most important thing for them.
 Some really care about having a marketing plan, others care more about nailing the product.
 A little bit of research can go a long way.